 People keep dying from vape-associated pulmonary illnesses (VAPI).
-Here's a list of the 40 reported U.S. deaths in 24 states and Washington, DC, plus one in Great Britain.
+Here's a list of the 52 reported U.S. deaths in 25 states and Washington, DC, plus two in Europe.
 Note that the information available is limited, The deceased have not been identifed and specific causes and locations are unclear.

-Causes range from diluents like vitamin E acetate and other additives to cyanide and toxic poisoning.
+Causes range from additives like vitamin E acetate to cyanide to toxic poisoning.